nidragedd/nidragedd.github.io/_posts/2019-11-09-sudoku-genetics.md

 would be valid as there could be (and most of the time there would) some duplicates within grids.
 So I changed my mind and decided to take complete grids and we put in the child grids the father's grids when they are before the crossover point and mother's grids which are after the point.
 {: style="text-align: justify;"}
-_Darker cells are the ones coming from the "mother" which is the sudoku on the left._
+_Darker cells are the ones coming from the "mother" which is the sudoku on the right._
 {: .small style="text-align: justify;"}

 **Note:** the child generation is typically something that we have to pay attention to when building the algorithm because if it is not relevant, our algorithm will fail to converge.